bsmith89/StrainFacts-manuscript/doc/submission.md

 $\vec{\rho} \sim \mathrm{SSD}(\mathbf{1}, \mathbf{1}, \frac{1}{\rho^*})$,
 reflecting the abundance of strains across all samples.
-Decreasing the values of $\gamma^*$, $\rho^*$, and $\pi^*$ increases the strength of regularization imposed by each of these priors.
+Decreasing the values of $\gamma^*$, $\rho^*$, and $\pi^*$ increases the strength of regularization imposed by the respective priors.

 ### Model specification